lioneil/obsidian-es-theme-retropie/README.md

 **Automatic Custom Collection from Theme**

-The theme comes with a (low-tech) script to automate the collections of the games.
+The theme comes with a (low-tech) script to automate the collections of games.

 ```bash
 cd ~/.emulationstation/themes/obsidian # or wherever you installed the theme.